 - Carefully weigh the potential benefits of using medication against the potential risks.

-Additionally, healthcare professionals are encouraged to keep reporting adverse effects to the FDA’s MedWatch Safety Information and Adverse Event Reporting Program.
+Additionally, health care professionals were encouraged to keep reporting adverse effects to the FDA’s MedWatch Safety Information and Adverse Event Reporting Program.

 Bottom Line: Talk to Your Doctor and Help Raise Awareness